prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_3.en.md

 Why?

-"You tell them why," he said.
+- Explain to them why it happened,- said the man(talking to himself).

 "Why what, dear?"

-"Why nothing."
+- Nothing.

 She didn't drink so much, now, since she had him.

 But if he lived he would never write about her, he knew that now.

-Nor about any of them.
+He wouldn't write about others like her.

 The rich were dull and they drank too much, or they played too much backgammon.

-They were dull and they were repetitious.
+They were boring and similar to each other.

 He remembered poor Julian and his romantic awe of them and how he had started a story once that began, "The very rich are different from you and me."

 And how some one had said to Julian, Yes, they have more money.

 But that was not humorous to Julian.